mangalakhil52/WordPress-using-Docker/README.md

  Press 7 to see docker containers running at present.

+ # Some important about basic setup
+By default:
+       User name : redhat

   Here are some official links for your reference about docker: https://www.docker.com/